Timmy Yip

-Tim Yip Kam-tim (葉錦添; born 1967) is a Hong Kong art director and designer for fiction films.
+Timothy Yip Kam-tim (葉錦添; born 1967) is a Hong Kong art director and designer for fiction films.
 He is best known for his work on the 2000 martial arts film Crouching Tiger, Hidden Dragon, for which he won an Academy Award for Best Art Direction.
 Yip also won a BAFTA award for the film's costume design.
 He has been alternatively credited as Tim Yip Kam-tim, Kam Tim Yip, Kam-tim Yip, and Tim Yip.